DynamiteDan/wordbomb-cheat/README.md

 Basic little cheat for WordBomb

-I've only used it in games with friends to troll; I don't advise using it in real games, but that's the exact reason you're here.
+I've only used it in games with friends to troll; I don't advise using it in real games, but I'm guessing that's the exact reason you're here.

 Before anyone asks "oH wHy DiD yOu mAkE a cHeAt tHen":